Well-posedness for viscosity solutions of the one-phase Muskat problem in all dimensions: Further discussion of related results

-A very convenient result that is used in the viscosity solutions theory for integro-differential equations is that the equation holds whenever the test function is merely punctually $C^{1,\gam}$.
-In our setting, this is established in Proposition \ref{propViscSol:pointwise-testing}; we informally refer to this as the punctual evaluation property.
 Interestingly (and possibly not surprisingly, a posteriori), this matches the much earlier theory for free boundary problems, which is closely related; see, for instance, \cite[Lemma 11]{Caffarelli-1987HarnackInqualityApproachFBPart1RevMatIbero} and \cite[Lemma 11.17]{CaffarelliSalsa-2005GeometricApproachtoFB}.
 We note that the analog for second order equations is not true, namely punctual $C^{1,1}$ regularity of a test function does not ensure that it satisfies the equation.

 The use of this convenient feature goes back at least to \cite[Proposition 2]{BaIm-07} and \cite[Lemma 4.3]{CaSi-09RegularityIntegroDiff}.
-We note that in the explicitly integro-differential works, like \cite{BaIm-07} and \cite{CaSi-09RegularityIntegroDiff} (there are, of course, \emph{many} works on the topic), the equations always are assumed to take the form of a min-max of linear integro-differential operators, and as a consequence, the punctual evaluation property follows in a much more straightforward fashion than it did in this work.
-Furthermore, it appears as though the punctual evaluation result was a convenience, but not a necessity in these earlier works --- meaning the comparison results for viscosity solutions could have been proved without it.
+We note that in the explicitly integro-differential works, like \cite{BaIm-07} and \cite{CaSi-09RegularityIntegroDiff} (there are, of course, \emph{many} works on the topic), the equations always are assumed to take the form of a min-max of linear integro-differential operators, and as a consequence, the pointwise evaluation property follows in a much more straightforward fashion than it did in this work.
+Furthermore, it appears as though the pointwise evaluation result was a convenience, but not a necessity in these earlier works --- meaning the comparison results for viscosity solutions could have been proved without it.